We're available to help you Monday through Friday. We are closed most major holidays.

 VIEW DETAILS Can I buy future plays?

 Yes.
-You can ask your Virginia Lottery retailer for a future play ticket for Mega Millions, Powerball, Win for Life, Decades of Dollars, Cash 5, Pick 4 and Pick 3.
+You can ask your Virginia Lottery retailer for a future play ticket for Mega Millions, Powerball, Bank a Million, Cash4Life®, Cash 5, Pick 4, and Pick 3.

 VIEW DETAILS Can I choose new or different numbers for my current subscription?